MrDave1999/dotenv.core/docs/articles/using_parser.md

 ## Customizing the parser algorithm

-You can also create a class that inherits from `EnvParser` and then you can override its methods:
+You can also create a class that inherits from `EnvParser` and then you can override its methods (each of these methods are used by the [parser algorithm](xref:DotEnv.Core.EnvParser.Parse(System.String))):
 ```cs
 class CustomEnvParser : EnvParser
 {